 Commonly used tests in the evaluation of patients with bronchiolitis include the following:

-Rapid viral antigen testing of nasopharyngeal secretions for respiratory syncytial virus
+Rapid viral antigen or nucleic acid amplification testing of nasopharyngeal secretions for respiratory syncytial virus

 Arterial blood gas analysis